ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Germ cell tumors are highly sensitive to chemotherapy and are therefore usually curable.
 However, unlike the other types of germ cell tumors, chemotherapy is not very effective for a teratoma.
 Because many germ cell tumors are a mixture of teratoma and other types of germ cell tumor, successful treatment often requires both chemotherapy and surgery.
 Most often, testicular cancer can be successfully treated with surgery, chemotherapy, and/or radiation therapy.

-Men with testicular cancer usually have concerns about how their treatment will affect their sexual function, fertility, and quality of life, and each man should discuss these topics with his doctor before treatment begins because there is often more than one treatment option available.
+Men with testicular cancer usually have concerns about how their treatment will affect their sexual function, fertility, and quality of life, and each man should discuss these topics with his doctor before treatment begins because there is often more than 1 treatment option available.
 The final choice of a treatment plan depends on the patient’s specific situation.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Getting care for symptoms and side effects